electerious/Rosid/docs/Get Started.md

 # Get started

-Rosid can be integrated into your project in two ways: Using the CLI version *or* using the API of Rosid.
+Rosid can be integrated into your project in two ways: Using the CLI *or* using the API of Rosid.
 This guide covers the first way and shows you how create and serve a simple project.

 ## 1. Install Rosid